sidhantjindal/Practical-report.md/practical-report.md

            Diff of 2 numbers=-3
            product of 2 numbers=180
 ----------------------------------------------------------------------------------------------------------------------------------------
-# PROGRAM TO PRINT A TO Z
+# 5.PROGRAM TO PRINT A TO Z

         #include<stdio.h>
          int main()